 Climate change has been a topic of discussion in the news, politics, and our communities for a while now.
 A few years ago, I started taking notice of how my actions were affecting the environment.
-I spent some time observing others who had better practices of reducing waste such as carrying a reusable water bottle and composting and I started copying them.
+I spent some time observing others who had better practices of reducing waste such as carrying a reusable water bottle and composting; I started copying them.
 Now, I never leave the house without my sticker-covered 32oz Nalgene and my Stanley travel coffee mug.
-Installing LED lights in my house was a no-brainer and I even helped my parents install LEDs, turn down their hot water heater temperature, and replace the single pane windows in their house, convincing them that it could save $100s on heating in the cold New Jersey winters.
-I thought of more ways to improve my habits: refusing plastic utensils when getting take-out; learning how to properly decide between what goes in compost / recycle / trash bins; going near-paperless by using apps to take notes rather than a notebook and avoiding printing when possible; purchasing some Stasher bags which have replaced plastic wrap or Ziploc bags in my house; keeping canvas shopping bags in my car and near the front door to use for grocery shopping, among other things.
+Installing LED lights in my house was a no-brainer.
+I even helped my parents install LEDs, turn down their hot water heater temperature, and replace the single pane windows in their house, convincing them that it could save $100s on heating in the cold New Jersey winters.
+I thought of more ways to improve my habits–refusing plastic utensils when getting take-out, learning how to properly decide between what goes in compost / recycle / trash bins, going near-paperless by using apps to take notes rather than a notebook and avoiding printing when possible; purchasing some Stasher bags which have replaced plastic wrap or Ziploc bags in my house; keeping canvas shopping bags in my car and near the front door to use for grocery shopping, among other things.

 I felt good about it, yet I needed to do more.
 One of my favorite athletes and role models is Jeremy Jones, a pro-snowboarder and climate activist who has made a career out of human-powered ascents and descents of the biggest alpine peaks in the world.
 About 10 years ago, Jeremy created an organization called Protect Our Winters (POW).
 POW is a non-profit organization that works to spread awareness around climate change and its effect on the environment.
 It seeks to rally a large group of outdoor enthusiasts to become climate activists to help reduce carbon emissions and protect public lands.
 This spoke to me as an avid snowboarder, backpacker, climber, and all-around nature lover.
 In the last few years, I’ve noticed a change in climate with a less reliable snowpack, the water supply for 40M Californians, and an increase in disasters like wildfires.
 I enjoy traveling but was afraid that by doing so, I was hurting the very thing I wanted to protect.
 I knew I needed to reduce my carbon footprint, or at least, offset it.
 So, for my 2020 New Year’s Resolution, I decided that I would offset the carbon emissions of every trip I take this year and share my actions on Instagram.